last update - 9/03/18

 About 4.4 seconds later, the limo is a little farther past the SBD, and its sideways motion relative to the SBD has decreased.
 Just after the limo clears an oak tree [Zapruder frame 223, CE893], the sixth floor shooter fires off a round that passes through John F. Kennedy's throat at vertical angle of about 17 degrees (in relation to the vehicle) [WC survey, Fox 3&5] and a horizontal angle of about 10 degrees.
 The copper jacketed bullet hits JFK in the back of the lower neck area about 1 1/8" to the right of midline [Fox 5], passes through about 5 1/2" of tissue, and exits at about midline [Fox 3].
 It does not strike bone on the way through and causes unspecified damage the wall of the trachea [autopsy report] before exiting just below JFK's collar button [Artwohl, shirt].
 The pressure from the shirt collar and tie probably helps keep the skin around the exit wound from tearing and creating the classic large-exit-wound [Lattimer].
 The bullet grazes the left side of the nicely tightened necktie knot as it passes by, creating an elliptical tear.
 Later, photos taken of the knot at an angle—after the knot has loosened—mislead some into believing the tear occurred to the front of the knot [DC].
 JFK's jacket and shirt are somewhat bunched when he is hit due to having one arm in a raised position, making the entry wound appear lower on the shirt and jacket [shirt, jacket, Croft photo, Zimmerman] and slightly further to the right than it actually was.
 The bullet, having been partially slowed, travels another 30" or so and hits Governor John Connally, who is seated in front of JFK about 3-4" lower and 6-8" to the left [Kelley, various photos, WR], in the right upper back.
 The bullet, having lost some of its spin, probably begins to tumble before entering Connally, causing a slightly elliptical (6x15mm) entry wound.
 On its way through, the bullet shatters part of Connally's fifth rib, which causes a downward deflection of the bullet of about seven degrees.
 Upon exiting Connally’s chest, the bullet and associated blood and debris push the right side of Connally's jacket away from his chest [Zap frame 223].
 The bullet then enters his lower right forearm, causing a moderately splintered fracture to one bone [X-rays].
 After exiting his wrist, the slightly flattened bullet lodges itself in a shallow wound in Connally’s left knee [WR].
 Amazingly, Connally continues to hold on to his hat all the way to the hospital [N. Connally].
 As the bullet flattens on its way through Connally, a small "plug" of lead is pushed out from the base of the bullet.
 The lead, which is a bit softer than most bullets (less antimony), is sheared off as it enters Connally's wrist, leaving tiny lead fragments behind.
 While Connally is turning to look back at the president, Nellie pulls him towards her.
 JFK is probably in full realization at this point as to what is taking place; unfortunately, his ability to duck is hindered by a back brace.

 Four point nine seconds later, the sniper fires off a fatal round.
 The bullet strikes the president at a vertical angle of about 12 degrees and a horizontal angle of about 7 degrees.
 It enters the rear of the President's skull one inch to the right and slightly above the occipital protuberance [Fox 8, X-rays, autopsy notes/diagrams]* causing another slightly elliptical (6x15mm) entrance wound [autopsy notes], which is possibly caused by the President’s head being tilted 8 degrees downward and perhaps 8 degrees more to the left than the bullet trajectory [WR].
 The impact causes a pattern of fractures radiating from the point of impact [Boston U. team].
 The bullet fragments considerably upon impact, sending at least four sizable fragments forwards and upwards 12-22 degrees from the original bullet trajectory, and exits the upper right temple, causing severe trauma.
 The energy from the bullet builds up inside the skull and, when released by the exiting fragments, causes a jet effect, which cancels any forward motion possibly caused by the bullet [Lattimer].
 This, along with a neuromuscular reflex action (back muscles are stronger than stomach muscles), causes the President's body to move backwards and to the left [Olivier].
 The shot completely shatters the very rear and most of the right side of the President's skull while leaving the scalp in the rear intact [Zap film, autopsy photos].
 All of the bullet fragments pass under the metal handhold/crosspiece, with one small fragment whizzing past the Governor's forehead and striking the inside of the windshield a few inches to the left of the rear view mirror [CE350].
 Another small fragment strikes the visor clip, breaking off and bending a small "tab" upwards over the right visor rod [CE349, DC].
-Yet another fragment, probably the midsection of the bullet**, clears the windshield, but hits the edge of the left visor on the way out [DC], travels about 100 feet with an average speed of only about 182fps (124mph), then bounces (probably while spinning) along the south curb of Elm Street near a manhole cover, leaving a dust trail [CE350, Skelton].
+Yet another fragment, probably the midsection of the bullet**, clears the windshield, travels about 100 feet with an average speed of only about 182fps (124mph), then bounces (probably while spinning) along the south curb of Elm Street near a manhole cover, leaving a dust trail [CE350, Skelton].
 A fifth fragment of lead-only also clears the windshield, and after passing between the visors with an average speed of about 473fps (322mph)***, travels about 260 feet before hitting the south curb of Main St., where it reflects directly towards one James Tague, striking him in the right cheek.
 Numerous tiny fragments are left behind in the right portion of JFK's cranial cavity.
 Tague would hear the sound of the shot that hit him about 1/5 of a second before being struck.

 All the bullets fired into the limo were from Oswald's rifle.[CE566,568,570, FBI and HSCA N.A.A. tests, Guinn, Rahn]